MIT-SPARK/Hydra-GNN/README.md

 ```
 and for MP3D you can do that via
 ```
-python scripts/prepare_Stanford3DSG_for_training.py
+python scripts/prepare_hydra_mp3d_training.py --repartition_rooms
 ```
+To train with Neural Tree algorithm, you need to decompose the input graphs to H-trees with `--save_htree`.
+For MP3D, `--repartition_rooms` replaces room nodes from Hydra's room segmentation algorithm by ground truth rooms,
+and establish room-object connectivity using detected object geometry.

-You can examine both scripts with `--help` to view possible arguments.
+You can view other possible arguments in both scripts with `--help`.

 Training for a specific dataset can be run via
 ```